dfinity/portal/docs/developer-docs/security/index.md

 This document provides security best practices for developing canisters and web apps served by canisters on the Internet Computer.
 These best practices are mostly inspired by issues found in security reviews.

-The protocol would like to advertise these best practices to developers so that potential issues can be addressed early during the development of new dapps, and not only in the end when (if at all) a security review is done.
+The goal of these best practices is to enable developers to identify and address potential issues early during development of new dapps, and not only in the end when (if at all) a security review is done.
 Ideally, this will make the development of secure dapps more efficient.

 Some excellent canister best practices linked here are from [effective Rust canisters](https://mmapped.blog/posts/01-effective-rust-canisters.html) and [how to audit an Internet Computer canister](https://www.joachim-breitner.de/blog/788-How_to_audit_an_Internet_Computer_canister).
 The relevant sections are linked in the individual best practices.